Causal Inference [ESP48]

 - Identify the settings in which conventional methods for data analysis are inadequate;

-- Use provided software to estimate causal effects using g-methods.
+- Use provided software to estimate causal effects under specified conditions.

 Participant profile